chbrown13/packhacks2018/PITCHME.md

 # PackHacks Project

-* Analyze code with the static analysis tool (http://errorprone.info/)[Error Prone]
+* Analyze code with the static analysis tool [Error Prone](http://errorprone.info/)
-* Parse the output to collect errors found by the tool
+* Parse output to collect errors found by the tool
 * Randomly generate memes to present errors to developers
-* Generate an html file with errors, memes, and links to reported bugs
+* Generate html file with errors, memes, and links to reported bugs

 +++